 Joaquin Phoenix stars as Arthur Fleck, a mentally ill introvert with a compulsive laugh.
 He lives with his mother (played by Frances Conroy) in a retro version of Gotham that evokes the grubby New York dramas that fed the director’s imagination as a teenager.
-The shadow of Martin Scorsese looms larger than any other (he was attached as a producer before exiting the project), and "Joker" pilfers elements from his films about alienated and/or vengeful loners, particularly "Taxi Driver " and "The King of Comedy.”
-Arthur is a comedian, and not a good one, and his ambition sits oddly with his corrosive anxiety about interacting with other people.
-He seems to want to become a stand-up star because the title of the movie is “Joker," not because he seems like the type—and because having Arthur be a standup-wannabe gives Phillips an easy avenue to stage homages to "The King of Comedy.”
+The shadow of Martin Scorsese looms larger than that of any other filmmaker (he was once attached as a producer), and "Joker" pilfers elements from his films about alienated and/or vengeful loners, particularly "Taxi Driver " and "The King of Comedy.”
+Arthur is a comedian, and not a good one, and his ambition sits oddly with his corrosive anxiety about interacting with others.
+It appears that wants to become a stand-up star because the title of the movie is “Joker," not because he seems like the type—and because having Arthur be a standup-wannabe gives Phillips an easy avenue to stage homages to "The King of Comedy.”
 The biggest one is a piece of casting: Robert De Niro, who starred in Scorsese's film as mediocre comedian turned kidnapper Rupert Pupkin.
-The concept also owes plenty to Alan Moore’s vastly superior but similar take on the character, "The Killing Joke,” which was likewise set in a sort of retro-Scorsese urban hellscape.
-And it ties in with trends in auteur-driven DC comics titles from the 80s, like Frank Miller’s "The Dark Knight Returns” and Moore and Dave Gibbons’ “Watchmen," all of which channeled reactionary Hollywood cinema like the "Death Wish” and “Dirty Harry” series, “Cobra,” “Robocop,” and other dark urban fantasies.
-(In the case of ‘Watchmen,’ the attitude was ambivalent, or at least questioning.)
-These movies portrayed American cities, which were then ridden by financial distress, class warfare, and racial unrest, as cesspools of violence and despair that could only be saved if they were ruled by a strong, even fascistic, dominating force, preferably wearing armor and jackboots.
+The concept also owes plenty to Alan Moore’s vastly superior but similar take on the character, "The Killing Joke,” which was likewise set in a retro-Scorsese urban hellscape.
+And it ties in with trends in auteur-driven DC comics titles from the 80s, like Frank Miller’s "The Dark Knight Returns” and Moore and Dave Gibbons’ “Watchmen," all of which channeled reactionary Hollywood cinema like the "Death Wish” and “Dirty Harry” series, “Cobra,” “Robocop,” and other dark urban fantasies. (‘Watchmen’ the attitude was ambivalent, or at least questioning.)
+These movies portrayed US cities as cesspools of violence and despair that could only be saved by a fascistic dominating force, preferably armored, with jackboots.

 The film’s confused social commentary and political allusions are half-baked as well.
 It’s unclear if it’s trying to be all things to all people and avoid offending anyone too deeply, or if Phillips just hasn’t put a lot of thought into that aspect, but much like Nolan’s "The Dark Knight” and "The Dark Knight Rises,” the movie seems unable to make up its mind which social forces weigh most heavily on its beleaguered hero, or what it thinks of them.